The Compassion of the Lord

 - Would you be better off if Jesus offered forgiveness, reconciliation and eternal life to the highest bidder or to the lowest bidder?
 Why?

-- If God were to ask you on the last day, “Why should I let you into heaven?” what would you say?
+- What would you say if God were to ask you on the last day, “Why should I let you into heaven?”

 - What, if anything, is standing in the way of you laying your words aside and coming to Christ empty-handed?